 Both MSC Cruises and Royal Caribbean Group have fantastic itineraries.
 Both offer the “core” stops that most other cruise lines include.
 For example, in the Caribbean, there are the Bahamas, Cozumel, Jamaica, and Grand Cayman Islands.

 In Europe, there is Barcelona, Rome, Venice, and Athens.
-And then a multitude of other stops which can be unique to that particular cruise line.
+And then many other stops can be unique to that particular cruise line.

 MSC Cruises also offers its unique island experience in the Bahamas (as Royal Caribbean does at CocoCay).
 MSC has Ocean Cay Marine Reserve, where you’ll find beaches, cafes, bars, and shopping.